Skip to Content

 1. Grow The Beard Longer

-A see-through beard can be caused by some areas looking patchier and thinner than others.
+A see-through beard can be caused by some areas looking patchier than others.

-As a result, light shines through the thinner areas and reveals more of the underlying facial skin than the thicker areas.
+As a result, light shines through the thinner areas and reveals more of the underlying face than the thicker areas.

 Patchy beards can be extremely frustrating and there’s often no quick solution.